Girl Who Died In Car Crash In Singapore Had Written About Own Funeral

-On 19 April 2018, a horrific car crash involving a taxi and a car at the junction of Clementi Road and Commonwealth Avenue West claimed the life of one young woman.
+On 19 April 2018, a horrific car crash involving a taxi and a car at the junction of Clementi Road and Commonwealth Avenue West claimed the life of one young student.

 She was 19-year-old Kathy Ong, the only daughter of her parents, Jacqueline Ong and Keith Ong.

 Kathy was an NUS environmental studies undergraduate.
 She was in her first year of university, and a resident of Tembusu College.
-That night, she and her friends were heading back to college in the taxi.
+That night, she and her friends were heading back to college in the taxi, when the tragedy happened.